movementkitchen/website/src/pages/index.md

 ### Maybe you:

-- Keep getting injured at the gym or in exercise classes
+- Keep getting injured at the gym, carrying groceries, or lifting your child out of the bath
 - Feel that your body isn't strong enough to support you when lifting heavy things
-- Keep hurting your lower back when carrying groceries or lifting your child out of the bath
 - Have weak, protruding abs that don't seem to respond to training
 - Leak when you run, jump, cough or sneeze
 - Have tried many different approaches but nothing quite worked